 CFTC Regulations means the rules and regulations promulgated by the CFTC, as amended, as well as any guidance, no-action letters or other form of interpretation issued by the CFTC.

+Claim or Grievance means any dispute which arises out of or relating to Transactions subject to the Rules by or through a Participant, which dispute does not require for adjudication the presence of essential witnesses or third parties over whom Seed SEF does not have jurisdiction or who are otherwise not available.
+The term “Claim or Grievance” shall not include any claim or grievance against Seed SEF.

+Claimant means a Person who asserts a Claim pursuant to Chapter 9.

 CLOB means an Order Book that will match Orders pursuant to pre-determined, non-discretionary methods specified in Rule 604.

+Confirmation has the meaning set forth in Rule 504.

-Confirmation Data has the meaning set forth in CFTC Regulation § 45.1 or any successor regulation thereto.
+Confirmation Data has the meaning set forth in CFTC Regulation 45.1.

-Contract means any Swap listed for trading on the Platform pursuant to Seed SEF Rules.
+Contract means any Swap listed for trading on the Platform pursuant to the Rules.

-Contract Specifications means the specified terms and conditions for each Contract as set forth in Chapter 11.
+Contract Specifications means the specified terms and conditions for each Contract as set forth in Chapter 11 and beyond.

 Compliance Department means all SEF Officials and/or agents of SEF (including any Regulatory Services Provider) that assist Seed SEF with the implementation, surveillance and enforcement of Seed SEF Rules and other Obligations.

-Continuation Data has the meaning ascribed to the term "Required Swap Continuation Data" in CFTC Regulations 45.1 and 45.4 and as provided in Rule 502(b).

 Control means, the possession, direct or indirect, of the power to direct or cause the direction of the affairs or management of a Person, whether through the ownership of securities, as trustee, personal representative or executor, by contract, credit arrangement or otherwise.

-Counterparty means a Participant whose Legal Entity Identifier (LEI) is reported by the Platform to an SDR as a Counterparty to a trade.
+Counterparty means the other party to a Transaction with a Participant.

-Creation Data has the meaning ascribed to the term "Required Swap Creation Data" in CFTC Regulation § 45.1 and as provided in Rule 502(a).
+Counterparty Agreements means the agreements negotiated between pairs of Participants governing Transactions they enter into with each other and existing at the time of Execution, including without limitation ISDA Master Agreements, other master agreements, term supplements, master confirmation agreements, and industry definitions incorporated therein.
+Each Counterparty Agreement shall specify, among other things, how obligations are calculated and by whom.

-CTI Code means Customer Type Indicator, which has the meaning set forth in CFTC Regulation § 1.35(e), and identifies the type of account.
+CTI Code or Customer Type Indicator Code has the meaning set forth in CFTC Regulation 1.35(e).

 Customer means a Person that is (i) an Eligible Contract Participant, and (ii) has authorized a Participant to transmit Orders on its behalf or is authorized by a Participant to directly transmit Orders to Seed SEF through the Participant’s Trading Privileges.

-DCM means a designated contract market, which has the meaning set forth in CEA section 5, and any Commission regulation implementing that Section.
+DCM or Designated Contract Market means a board of trade that has been designated as a contract market by the CFTC pursuant to CEA section 5.

-DCO means a derivatives clearing organization which has the meaning set forth in CEA section 1a(9), and any Commission regulation implementing that Section, including, without limitation, CFTC Regulation § 39.5.
+DCO or Derivatives Clearing Organization has the meaning set forth in CEA section 1a(15).

+Defaulting Participant has the meaning set forth in Rule 705.

+Deficiency Amount means the sum of the amounts which thereafter remain owing and unpaid, if any, under this Agreement, after the application of collateral held with respect to this Agreement to the amount due thereunder.

 Director means any member of the Board.

 Disciplinary Action means a disciplinary proceeding, summary imposition of fines, summary suspension or other summary action.

-Disciplinary Panel means the panel appointed pursuant to Rule 805 to conduct hearings in connection with disciplinary proceedings (other than summary impositions of fines pursuant to Rule 811), to make findings, render decisions, and impose sanctions pursuant to Chapter 8 of the Rules.
-The Disciplinary Panel must meet the composition requirements set forth in Part 40 of the CFTC Regulations and the composition requirements set forth in Rule 805.
+Disciplinary Panel means the panel appointed pursuant to Rule 805 to conduct hearings in connection with disciplinary proceedings (other than summary impositions of fines pursuant to Rule 811), make findings, render decisions, and impose sanctions pursuant to Chapter 8 of the Rules.

-ECP or Eligible Contract Participant means an eligible contract participant defined in CEA Section 1a(18).
+ECP or Eligible Contract Participant means an eligible contract participant as defined in CEA section 1a(18).